 “As soon as you know that you want to become pregnant, you should be taking a prenatal vitamin.
-If you haven’t been, start taking one as soon as you get pregnant,” says Chloë Lubell, a certified nurse midwife with Cosmos Midwifery in Brooklyn, NY.
+If you haven’t been, start taking one as soon as you get pregnant,” says Chloë Lubell, a certified nurse midwife with Cosmos Midwifery1 in Brooklyn, NY.

-So you don’t have to reach out to a provider right away.
-Still, says Lubell, if you want to, you can.
-“If you’re worried, you can always say ‘Hey, I want to check in with someone now.”
-You can have a phone call with a provider or message them through an online portal.
-If you are uncomfortable or if you are nauseous, you don’t have to grin and bear it.
-You can reach out and say, “I need some support around my nausea, my anxiety, my extreme fatigue or other symptoms you might feel in the first trimester,” she explains.
+“If you’re worried, you can always say, ‘Hey, I want to check in with someone now.’
+You can have a phone call with a provider or message them through an online portal," she explains.
+"If you are uncomfortable or if you are nauseous, you don’t have to grin and bear it.
+You can reach out and say, ‘I need some support around my nausea, my anxiety, my extreme fatigue,’ or other symptoms you might feel in the first trimester.”

 If you’re worried or anxious about your pregnancy, you may want to have an ultrasound.
 In general, an ultrasound will not show anything in the uterus until about 5.5 to 6 weeks gestation and a heartbeat will likely not be visible or audible until about 7 to 8 weeks.

-“Almost all of my clients have had at least one miscarriage, but it doesn’t mean that another pregnancy is going to be difficult for them to achieve.
+Lubell adds, “Almost all of my clients have had at least one miscarriage, but it doesn’t mean that another pregnancy is going to be difficult for them to achieve.
 If you’ve previously miscarried and are pregnant again, you don’t need to do anything special.
 You can continue to trust that your body is doing what it needs to do.”

-Emotional and Mental Health in Early Pregnancy
+Support Your Emotional and Mental Health

 Back to those swirling emotions—how can you support your emotional and mental health during the early days and weeks of pregnancy?